 - Superficial fibular nerve: motor to muscles of the lateral compartment of the lower leg; sensory to the lower two-thirds of the lateral leg and dorsum of the foot.

-- Deep fibular nerve enters the anterior compartment: motor to muscles anterior compartment; sensory to the first web space.
+- Deep fibular nerve enters the anterior compartment: motor to muscles of the anterior compartment; sensory to the first web space.14

 Common fibular nerve injury:

-- Direct external compression at the fibular head:1,5 habitual leg crossing, pressure from prolonged bed rest, tall boots 5, casts or braces.
+- Direct external compression at the fibular head:10,16 habitual leg crossing posture,2 pressure from prolonged bed rest,7 significant rapid weight loss,6,7 tall boots,16 casts or braces.8

-- Stretch injury: with considerable time in the squatting position, known as “strawberry pickers palsy”.
+- Stretch injury: Prolonged time in the squatting position,2 known as “strawberry pickers palsy”.

-- Frequently injured in exercise involving repetitive inversion or eversion of ankle leading to ankle sprains (in runners) which can injure the fibular nerve by disrupting the vasa vasorum1,2 or following proximal tibiofibular joint dislocation or fracture.1,2
+- Frequently injured in exercise involving repetitive inversion or eversion of ankle leading to ankle sprains (in runners, soccer, hockey and tennis players)13 which can injure the fibular nerve by disrupting the vasa vasorum10,11 or following traumatic knee dislocation,2 knee fracture, during knee arthroplasty surgery,8 and proximal tibiofibular joint dislocation or fracture.10,11

-- Deep fibular nerve: anterior compartment syndrome, anterior tarsal tunnel syndrome.1
+- Deep fibular nerve: anterior compartment syndrome, anterior tarsal tunnel syndrome10 (ATTS) due to trauma, high-heel shoes and localized edema.2

-- Superficial fibular nerve is infrequently injured in isolation, as it pierces the lateral compartment of crural fascia or also seen in chronic exertional compartment (lateral) syndrome.1
+- Superficial fibular nerve entrapment occurs as it pierces the lateral compartment of crural fascia, repetitive ankle sprain2 and also in chronic exertional compartment (lateral) syndrome.10

 - Origin: The tibial division of the sciatic nerve arises at about the level of mid-thigh, originates from the L4, L5, S1 and S2 nerve roots.
-In the popliteal space it gives of the communicating cutaneous sural branch to join with a branch from the fibular nerve to form the sural sensory nerve.5
+In the popliteal space it gives off the communicating cutaneous sural branch to join with a branch from the fibular nerve to form the sural sensory nerve.16

 - Motor: Superficial and deep posterior compartment of the lower leg